shoyo/acoustic-keylogger/README.md

 __Note:__ Both of the commands above are assumed to be executed from the root directory of this repository.

-## The Pipeline
-This is the pipeline that is currently being implemented.
-Each component is modular, such that any component can be swapped out for an enhanced version of itself with minimal effort.
-This prevents this project from being monolithic and allows more incremental improvements to be made.

-* __Data Collection__ - Gathering a diverse dataset of typing sounds recorded
-under realistic conditions

-* __Keystroke Detection__ - Identifying all of the keystroke sounds in a given
-audio file

-* __Keystroke Feature Extraction__ - Preprocessing each keystroke sound for
-further analysis

-* __Clustering__ - Forming clusters with the preprocessed keystroke data

-* __Predictive Cluster Labeling__ - Identifying which clusters correspond to
-which key type

-* __Iterative Pseudo-labeled Supervised Training__ - Training a classifier
-using the predicted labels and iterating

-This pipeline is modeled after the research described in [*Keyboard Acoustic Emanations Revisited* by L. Zhuang, F. Zhou, J. D. Tygar in 2005](https://www.cs.cornell.edu/~shmat/courses/cs6431/zhuang.pdf).

 ## Relevant Research Papers